 A man revisits the university campus where he lost his first love, aware now of what he couldn’t understand then.
 A young musician rises to fame at the price of pieces of himself, and the man who loves him.
 Arinze Ifeakandu explores with tenderness and grace the fundamental question of the heart: can deep love and hope be sustained in spite of the dominant expectations of society, and great adversity.

-Arinze Ifeakandu was born in Kano, Nigeria.
-An AKO Caine Prize for African Writing finalist and A Public Space Writing Fellow, he is a graduate of the Iowa Writers’ Workshop and is pursuing his PhD at Florida State University.
-His work has appeared in A Public Space, One Story, and Guernica.
+was born in Kano, Nigeria, and currently lives in Tallahassee, Florida.
+An AKO Caine Prize for African Writing finalist and A Public Space Writing Fellow, he is a graduate of the Iowa Writers’ Workshop.
+His work has appeared in A Public Space, Guernica, the Kenyon Review, One Story, and Redemption Song and Other Stories: The Caine Prize for African Writing 2018.
 God’s Children Are Little Broken Things is his first book.

 A beautiful, significant debut.
 Although he writes about queer lives and loves in Nigeria, Arinze Ifeakandu’s voice is sensually alert to the human and universal in every situation.
 These quietly transgressive stories are the work of a brilliant new talent.

 Damon Galgut, Booker prizewinner for The Promise

 An exquisite, complex examination of the vulnerabilities of queer love and desire amid family fears, dreams, and the power of expectations, God’s Children Are Little Broken Things is a shimmering, beguiling debut.

 These stories are written with raw tender grace.
 They dramatize what love is like in a time when love is under siege.
 They are brilliant when they explore intimate moments and are superb as they render with complexity and nuance the relations between characters.
 It is clear from this book that a serious literary talent has emerged.

 Colm Tóibín, author of The Magician